nsmsn/dotcom/src/notes/2022-10-17-no-one-is-non-technical.md

 ---
-title: "Likes No one is “non-technical”.
-When we talk ..."
+title: "No one is “non-technical”."
 date: "2022-10-17T15:22:10.000Z"
 tags:
   - "Likes"